Eighteen years is a long time to live in a place.

 Yet, maybe it’s the

 jetlag, Port and Stilton jetlag, but I am struggling with those things.
 These things that I once knew are now strange to me, and it’s left me wondering who I am.
 Culture shock is not being unable to figure out a light switch: it’s reaching automatically for the type that you flick, and spending a few minutes wondering “where is the damn switch?” instead of considering that you might need to look for something different.
 Culture shock is assuming that everything is like what you already know.
-It is looking at a car with a license plate on the front and thinking “that is weird”, where once you got pissed off at an American for saying exactly the same thing about British cars having license plates on both the front and back.
+It is looking at a car with a license plate on the front and thinking “that is weird”, where once you got irritated by outsiders finding such everyday things ‘weird’.
 It is realising you used the term ‘license plate’ and having to look up what British people call them (number plates, FYI, even though, no, they don’t have exclusively numbers on them).

 But, see, honestly, I always felt a little out of place here.
 I think that is why I ran to Georgia with open arms.
 Certain things always seemed a little off to me.
 I always felt I was saying ‘massage’ wrong (English people pronounce it ‘mass-arge’, not ‘muh-saahj’).
 When people pronounced words like ‘tuna’, ‘tune’, and ‘Tuesday’ with a ‘choo’ at the front, it irked me.
 I hear all these things now, these things I used to swear Americans were imagining: I hear the extra ‘r’ that English people put on the end of the words ‘America’ and ‘Atlanta’; I hear ‘car’ as ‘cah’.
 Yet no matter how hard I try, I can’t imitate it.
 I can hear that R, and I grind my teeth like I did the first time I heard an American pronounce ‘Canterbury’ as ‘Cannaburreh’, but I can’t say ‘Americar’ like English people do.
 I’ve realised I speak some bastardised form of English, halfway between English and American.
 I will call a massage a ‘muh-saahj’, but I still pronounce ‘route’ as ‘root’, even while I think that my English friends are pronouncing ‘tuna’ wrong because clearly there is no ‘ch’ in it.
 I am aware that my own logic is flawed, but I can’t correct it.